IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If God really existed, it would be **necessary to abolish him**.”

+>“We are firmly convinced that the most imperfect republic is a thousand times better than the most enlightened monarchy.”

 ― <a href="https://en.wikipedia.org/wiki/Mikhail_Bakunin" target="_blank">Mikhail Bakunin</a>

+>“The best monarch is one who abolishes monarchy.”

+― Unknown (attributed to <a href="https://en.wikipedia.org/wiki/Mikhail_Bakunin" target="_blank">Mikhail Bakunin</a>)

 >“We suffer more often in imagination than in reality.”